codee-com/open-catalog/Checks/PWR025/README.md

 A loop invoking functions tends to make it difficult for the compiler to [vectorize](../../Glossary/Vectorization.md).
 However, calls to some functions can be vectorized.
-Calls to a pure function (function whose return value depends only on function parameters) can be vectorized if the compiler is instructed to do so with a compiler pragma.
+Calls to a pure function (function whose return value depends only on function arguments) can be vectorized if the compiler is instructed to do so with a compiler pragma.

 > [!NOTE]